gleam-lang/gleam/notes/talk.md

 </html>
 ```

-Some time late I found myself making a simple web app in Elixir.
+Some time later I found myself making a simple web app in Elixir.
 Nothing
 exciting, it rendered a few HTML pages to a user and let them record some
 information in a database using forms.
 While I was writing the HTML views I
 found myself getting a little fed up of Elixir default templating language for